Short code: United States

-Standard, interoperable short codes in the U.S. are five or six digits long, never start with 1, and only work in the U.S. They are leased by the short code program's registry service provider iconectiv, under a deal with the Common Short Code Administration and CTIA.
+Codes are leased by the short code program's registry service provider GCH Technologies, under a deal with the Common Short Code Administration and Cellular Telecommunications & Internet Association (CTIA).
 It costs twice as much to choose a specific code as it does to get one that is randomly assigned.
 Some carriers assign a subset of their carrier-specific codes to third parties.

-"The Short Code Registry maintains a single database of available, reserved and registered short codes.
-CTIA administers the Common Short Code program, and iconectiv became the official U.S. Short Code Registry service provider in January, 2016.
-For more information, please see the Short Code Registry’s Best Practices and the Short Code Monitoring Handbook."
+The Short Code Registry maintains a single database of available, reserved and registered short codes.
+CTIA administers the Common Short Code program, and GCH Technologies became the official U.S. Short Code Registry service provider in January 2016.

-Texting "HELP" to a short code causes the short code service to return a message with terms and conditions, support information — consisting of either a toll-free phone number or email address at a minimum — and other information from the leaseholder of the short code.
-A user can opt-out from receiving any further messages from a short code service by texting "STOP", "END", "QUIT", "CANCEL", or "UNSUBSCRIBE" to the short code; after doing so, one final message confirming the opt-out is sent.
+Texting "HELP" to a short code causes the short code service to return a message with terms and conditions, support information – consisting of either a toll-free phone number or email address at minimum – and other information from the leaseholder of the short code.
+Texting "STOP", "END", "QUIT", "CANCEL", or "UNSUBSCRIBE" to the short code opts the user out of receiving any further messages.
+After doing so, one final message is sent to confirm the opt-out.